amplifyeyecare-logo-base2-icon

 Prescribing contact lenses for keratoconus requires specialized knowledge and technology, but it can be life changing work.
 Working with a qualified optometrist who has experience in fitting contact lenses for patients with keratoconus can provide you the vision with comfort.
 Inaccurate, poor modalities, or improper fitting of contact lenses can lead to discomfort, visual distortion, and other serious complications such as infections or corneal scarring.

-Schedule with eye doctors for an eye exam for keratoconus at our trusted optometry clinic in Valencia, conveniently serving patients from Santa Clarita, Palmdale, and San Fernando Valley.
+Schedule an appointment for an eye exam for keratoconus at our trusted optometry clinic in Valencia, attracting patients from Santa Clarita, Palmdale, and San Fernando Valley.
 Call (661) 775-1860 or fill out this form to make an appointment today.

 Testimonials